johannhartmann/gritql-mcp/README.md

     }
     ```

-### OpenAI Codex and Claude

-To integrate with clients that use OpenAI's or Anthropic's function calling/tool use APIs, you would need to create a translation layer.
-This layer would:
-1. Define the tools in the format required by the specific API (e.g., JSON schema for OpenAI).
-2. Receive the function call request from the model.
-3. Translate the request into an MCP call to this server.
-4. Receive the MCP response and translate it back into the format expected by the model's API.

-This project does not include this translation layer out of the box.
+3.  **(Optional) If `grit` is not in your PATH:**
+    If the `grit` executable is not in a standard location, you can tell the server where to find it by adding a `GRIT_CLI_PATH` environment variable to your configuration:
+    ```json
+    {
+      "command": "python",
+      "args": ["-m", "server.main"],
+      "name": "gritql",
+      "env": {
+        "GRIT_CLI_PATH": "/path/to/your/grit-executable"
+      }
+    }
+    ```

 ## Usage

 Once configured, your MCP client will automatically start and connect to the server.
-You can then invoke the tools by describing what you want to do in a natural way.
+You can then invoke the tools by describing what you want to do.

 **Example (with Gemini CLI):**

-1. Navigate to a directory within your allowed workspace.
+1. Navigate to your workspace.
-2. Run the Gemini CLI:
+2. Run the Gemini CLI: `gemini`
-    ```bash
-    gemini
-    ```
 3. Give it a prompt that triggers one of the tools:
-    > "Using the gritql tool, find all functions named 'my_function' in the current directory."
+    > "Using the gritql tool, find all functions named 'my_function'."

 The CLI will identify the appropriate tool (`code.find`), call the server, and display the results.